hexhad/CoffeeAPI/README.md

 # Assumption
 1. only one user uses this app and api
+2. user already logged in
-2. useing only one table and there is a column for orders
+3. using only one table and there is a column for orders